IRSAAtUMn/RWorkshop18/docs/06-Reproducibility.md

 ## Types of Reproducibility

-Many fields, most noteably [biomedicine](http://www.slate.com/articles/health_and_science/future_tense/2016/04/biomedicine_facing_a_worse_replication_crisis_than_the_one_plaguing_psychology.html) and [psychology](https://www.nature.com/news/over-half-of-psychology-studies-fail-reproducibility-test-1.18248), have been undergoing a **replication crisis** - a name given to the finding that many published research results can not be reproduced.
+Many fields, most notably [biomedicine](http://www.slate.com/articles/health_and_science/future_tense/2016/04/biomedicine_facing_a_worse_replication_crisis_than_the_one_plaguing_psychology.html) and [psychology](https://www.nature.com/news/over-half-of-psychology-studies-fail-reproducibility-test-1.18248), have been undergoing a **replication crisis** - a name given to the finding that many published research results can not be reproduced.

 But what is meant by "reproducible"?
 Given the diversity of disciplines involved, not everyone uses the term in the same way.
 Scholars such as [Victoria Stodden](http://bulletin.imstat.org/2013/11/resolving-irreproducibility-in-empirical-and-computational-research/) and Brian Nosek, who leads the [Center for Open Science](https://cos.io/), distinguish between several types of reproducibility: